A Higgs category for the cluster variety of triples of flags: The Higgs category via Gorenstein projective dg modules

 is quasi-isomorphic to a right bounded complex of finitely generated projective $H^0(\ca)$-modules.

+\begin{remark} \begin{enumerate} \item In the above definition, the condition that the $\ca$-module $M$ is homologically right bounded is not implied by the other condition, as shown by the following example: Let $A$ be the dg algebra $k[t]$, where the generator $t$ is in degree $-1$ and $d(t)=0$.
+Let $M$ be the dg $A$-module $k[t, t^{-1}]$ with the vanishing differential.
+Then $H^0(A)$ is the ground field $k$ and we have

-\begin{remark} If $\ca$ is a connective dg algebra $A$ with finite-dimensional homologies $H^p(A)$, $p\in \Z$, then a dg $A$-module $M$ is pseudocoherent if and only if the spaces $H^p(M)$ vanish for all sufficiently large integers $p$ and are finite-dimensional for all integers $p$.
-This follows from Theorem~3c) in \cite{Keller94}. \end{remark}
+So $M \lten_A H^0(A)$ is quasi-isomorphic to a right bounded complex of finitely generated projective $H^0(A)$-modules (the zero complex).
+But $M$ is not homologically right bounded. \item If $\ca$ is a connective dg algebra $A$ with finite-dimensional homologies $H^p(A)$, $p\in \Z$, then a dg $A$-module $M$ is pseudocoherent if and only if the spaces $H^p(M)$ vanish for all sufficiently large integers $p$ and are finite-dimensional for all integers $p$.
+This follows from Theorem~3c) in \cite{Keller94}. \end{enumerate} \end{remark}

 A dg $\ca$-module $M$ is \emph{Gorenstein projective} in the sense of \cite{Ding25} if \begin{itemize} \item[a)] $M$ and its dual $M^\vee=\RHom_\ca(M,\ca)$ are pseudocoherent, \item[b)] $M$ is reflexive, i.e.~the canonical morphism $M \to (M^\vee)^\vee$ is invertible in $\cd(\ca)$ and \item[c)] $M$ and $M^\vee$ are connective. \end{itemize} We define the \emph{category of Gorenstein projective $\ca$-modules $\gpr(\ca)$} to be the full subcategory of $\cd(\ca)$ whose objects are the Gorenstein projective dg $\ca$-modules.